-Why you should check them out: Close has developed a reputation for top-quality content that helps sales teams.
+Why you should check them out: Close has developed a reputation of a top-quality content hub that helps sales teams.
 Steli Efti, the company’s founder and CEO, regularly shares his insights on B2B sales (including in several free ebooks).

-It shouldn’t be a surprise then that the Close blog is jam-packed with practical and actionable advice for cold sales.
+It shouldn’t be a surprise then that the Close is one of the best blogs on sales, jam-packed with practical and actionable advice for cold sales.
 There’s a wide variety of topics covered, from big-picture planning to specific tricks and tips (such as napping on the job) that you can use to improve your sales skills.

 Top cold sales post: 36 B2B cold calling tips for sales success in 2020.
 In this compilation post, Ramin Assemi presents a ‘greatest hits’ of the best posts on improving your cold calling from the Close blog.
 The posts have advice on everything from creating a sales script to dealing with aggressive prospects; if there’s something you’re struggling with relating to cold calls, chances are it’s covered in this collection.

 Who: SaaStr is the largest community of SaaS founders and entrepreneurs, and is known for putting on top-quality events around the world.

 Why you should check them out: From a simple blog sharing what Jason Lemkin had learned going from $0 to $100m ARR at EchoSign, SaaStr has become a must-read for anyone involved in SaaS.
 However, even if you don’t work in SaaS, that’s no reason to skip this blog.